antfu/talks/2024-12-16/src/slides.md

 <!--
 Hello everyone, thanks a lot for having me and I hope you are enjoying the conference so far.

-It's a shame I couldn't come to Berlin in person this time, hopefully the next time.

-Either ways, I wish you will find my talk today interesting today.
+It's a shame I couldn't make it to Berlin in person this time.
+But I hope my topic today would be interesting to you -->
--->

 ---